keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 ### Keypom Solution
 On the Keypom side, an FC drop will be used to call the middleman.
 This FC drop must:
 - Only call the DAO bot once, to prevent double registration or multiple people registering with the same key.
+- Send the DAO bot the `AddMemberToRole` proposal object *and* the desired DAO.
 - Attach the wallet address for the account that will be onboarded to the middleman contract when auto-registering them into the DAO.

 ### DAO Bot Solution

 The middleman contract that relays the add and act proposal functions can be referred to as the DAO bot.

 Recall that Keypom would need to be in its own special role.
-This was because Keypom was the `predecessor` for the call to the DAO contract.
+This was because Keypom was the `predecessor` for the `add_proposal` and `act_proposal` calls to the DAO contract.
 Now that the middleman is introduced, Keypom is no longer the predecessor.
-For this reason, the middleman must have the special role instead.
+For this reason, the middleman DAO bot must have the special role instead.

+The middleman must:
+- Ensure all incoming calls are made by Keypom and have a sufficient attached deposit.
+- Take in a proposal object for adding a new member to a DAO (which includes the account ID of the new member).
+- Take in a desired DAO contract and call `add_proposal` with the proposal object.
+- Parse the return value which should be the proposal ID and then call `act_proposal` to automatically register the new member into the DAO.

 ---

 ## Conclusion

-TODO: expand on this section (we talked about a middleman, single step registration, and seamless wallet creation etc.)
+In this section, you explored and expanded on all the requirements for the auto-registration process.
+This started with using a Keypom linkdrop to facilitate [seamless wallet creation](#seamless-wallet-creation).
+Then, the onboarding process was automated and streamlined by introducing a [single-step registration](#optimizing-the-approach).
+This was done using a FunctionCall drop that would create and approve `AddMemberToRole` proposals as part of the linkdrop claiming process.

+However, you also saw the limitations of relying entirely on Keypom; that the `add_proposal` return value must be known and used.
+You solved this by introducing a [middleman contract](#middleman-solution) which would receive function calls from Keypom and execute the auto-registration.

-In this section, you broke down the auto-registration process into tangible goals for both the FC drop and the newly created DAO bot.
+From this analysis, you set [concrete goals](#full-solution-architecture) for the Keypom FunctionCall drop and the middleman DAO bot contract.
 With these goals in mind, you can start to build out this solution!